TX00DS64-3009/course-info/README.md

 ## Description

 In today's digital age, the field of computer science has become increasingly important in a wide range of industries.
-As such, it is becoming more and more essential for students from diverse fields to have a basic understanding of algorithms and data structures, even if they are not majoring in computer science.
+As such, it is becoming more and more essential for students from diverse fields to have a basic understanding of algorithms and data structures.

-This course is designed to introduce students to the fundamental concepts of algorithms and data structures.
-Students will learn how to analyze problems and design algorithms.
-They will also learn about basic data structures such as arrays, linked lists, stacks, queues, and trees, as well as more advanced topics such as graph algorithms, sorting, and searching.
+This course is designed to introduce you to the fundamental concepts of algorithms and data structures. and how to analyze problems and design algorithms.

+We will use JAVA as a vehicle, in an object based manner (not OOP)  i.e.  mainly encapsulation and abstraction.
+The rationale is that you will be able to transfer your knowledge to any other language with ease.
+At the end of the course, we will cover Java Collections Framework.

-Throughout the course, students will be encouraged to think critically and apply their knowledge to real-world problems.
-They will also have hands-on experience on how algorithms and data structures concepts are implemented.
+Throughout the course, you will be encouraged to think critically and apply your knowledge to real-world problems.
+Also you will have hands-on experience on how algorithms and data structures concepts are implemented.

 ## Learning Outcomes

-By the end of this course, students will be able to:
+By the end of this course, you will be able to:

-- Understand and apply fundamental concepts in algorithms and data structures, including analyzing problems, designing algorithms, and implementing data structures.
+Understand and apply fundamental concepts in algorithms and data structures, including analyzing problems, designing algorithms, and implementing data structures.
-- Evaluate the efficiency of algorithms and data structures and select appropriate techniques for solving problems.
+Evaluate the efficiency of algorithms and data structures and select appropriate techniques for solving problems.
-- Demonstrate proficiency in implementing algorithms and data structures using C++.
-- Apply their knowledge of algorithms and data structures to real-world problems and effectively communicate solutions to others.
+Apply your knowledge of algorithms and data structures to real-world problems and effectively communicate solutions to others.
-- Analyze and design basic data structures such as arrays, linked lists, stacks, queues, and trees, as well as more advanced topics such as graph algorithms, sorting, and searching.
-- Understand the role of algorithms and data structures in a variety of fields and how they can be used to solve complex problems in different domains.
+Understand the role of algorithms and data structures in a variety of fields and how they can be used to solve complex problems in different domains.
-- Work collaboratively with peers to solve problems and complete programming assignments.
+Work collaboratively with peers to solve problems and complete programming assignments.

-Overall, by achieving these learning outcomes, students will have gained a solid foundation in algorithms and data structures that will enable them to succeed in a variety of fields, even if they do not intend to major in computer science.
+Overall, by achieving these learning outcomes,  you will gain a solid foundation in algorithms and data structures that will enable you to succeed in a variety of fields.

 ## Course Mechanics